Thorne, South Yorkshire: Sport

 Thorne's rugby league side, Moorends-Thorne Marauders RLFC, play in the CMS Yorkshire league during the winter season and the Rugby League Conference during the summer.

-The rugby union side, Thornensians RUFC currently play in Yorkshire Division 3 and have won the Yorkshire Cup on 2 occasions along with the South Yorkshire trophy on a record 12 occasions- the most recent in the 2014/15 season.
+The rugby union side, Thornensians RUFC currently play in Counties 3 Yorkshire Division and have won the Yorkshire Cup twice, along with the South Yorkshire trophy on a record 12 occasions- the most recent in the 2014–15 season.
 Their home ground is Coulman Road and big games can attract crowds above 300.

-Football is played by the Moorends Hornets and Stingers Junior Football Club.
+Football is played by Club Thorne Colliery, owned by Oliver Womack and managed by Jack Wildgoose.

+Some notable players include: Tom Barton, Oliver Ramos and James leitch.
+All 3 players played for Manchester United in the 2008-2009 season.

 Speedway racing, earlier known as Dirt track racing, was staged at a track on the southern edge of the town in 1930.
 Billed as "The Wembley of the North" the track followed the edge of the football pitch on the inside of the track.
 Rather than two sweeping bends, the track is shown on contemporary ordnance survey maps as having four corners and four straights.

 The Sea Cadet unit in Thorne, TS Gambia, offers watersports and other activities to young people within the town.